OnionIoT/documentation/docs/hardware-interfaces/gpio.md

 ## Hardware

-Table listing number of GPIOs on Omega2/2+ vs Omega2S/Omega2S+
+The table illustrated below shows the number of GPIOs available on the Omega2/2+ vs Omega2S/Omega2S+.

 ### Electrical Ratings